jjcona/pktparser/README.md

     pktparser>>> stateful
     The total stateful connections in this pcap is 353

-## Print all packets.
-## Comma separate where first field is packet number, second is packet details:
+## Print all packets, comma separate where first field is packet number, second is packet details:

     pktparser>>> printall
     0,Ether / IP / TCP 10.0.0.35:41238 > 178.255.83.1:http S